 You’ll find lots of useful information about our snowmobiling program below.
 And, our reservations specialists are always happy to share tips about the most suitable lodging for your group, suggestions on eateries about town, or even what gear is best for conditions.
-Don’t hesitate to call--we enjoy consulting with our guests!
+Don’t hesitate to call–we enjoy consulting with our guests!
 (208) 263-6959 from 7:30AM – 4:30PM PST

-When are tours available?
-Snowmobiling season typically runs from Thanksgiving to mid-April.
+Our snowmobiling season typically runs from Thanksgiving to mid-April.

-What times are your snowmobile tours available?
-Ridge Runner Tours are offered at 8:30 AM, 11:00 AM and 1:00 PM
+Ridge Runner Tours are offered three times daily, at 8:30 AM, 11:00 AM and 1:00 PM

 The Middle Fork Valley Tour is only offered at 8:30 AM due to longer riding times.